zorowangtt/phdthesis/source/10_chapter_1.md

 where $\lambda$ is the thermal conductivity, $V$ is the volume, $k_B$ is the Boltzmann constant, $T$ is the absolute temperature, the angle brackets of $\langle \bm{h}(t) \cdot \bm{h}(0) \rangle$ denote ensemble average.[@mcquarrie2000]

+Autocorrelation is a measure of how well a dynamic system's signature aligns with a time-shifted version of itself, representing the cross-correlation of a signal with its own shifted counterpart.
+In the case of thermal conductivity, the duration of auto-correlation is related to the material's ability to transfer heat and energy.
+Materials with high thermal conductivity exhibit long-lasting correlation, indicating slow dissipation of fluctuations from equilibrium.
+In contrast, materials with low thermal conductivity display short-lived correlation.
+One important point is that the Green-Kubo approach allows for the calculation of transport properties from an equilibrium system, providing valuable insights even in non-equilibrium scenarios.

+## Derivation of inter-atomic heat current

+In this section, we have obtained an atomistic formulation for the heat current term of thermal conductivity expression (@eq:eqc1) in a molecular system.
-In a molecular system, the atomistic representation of the instantaneous heat current, $\bm{h}$, is derived as the time derivative of energy distribution as[@yamato2022]
+The atomistic representation of the instantaneous heat current, denoted as $\bm{h}$, is derived by taking the time derivative of the energy distribution,[@yamato2022]

 $$
   {\bm{h} }\equiv \frac{d}{dt} \bm{\sum}_{i=1}^N(E_i  \bm{\bm{r}_i})=\bm{\sum}_{i=1}^N { (E_i\frac{d\bm{r}_i}{dt} + \bm{r}_i} \frac{dE_i}{dt})